turing4ever/turing4ever.github.io/_posts/2025-06-22-purple-trees.md

 ---

 The traffic flows calmly through the boulevard.
-On both banks are the trees, tall and green.
+On both banks are the tall and green trees.
-The purple waterfall pours down.
+The purple waterfall pours down above the windshield.
 Vibrant, fresh, full of life.
 Whose royal color is that?
 In the car, he is telling the Samaritan woman: